 Microsoft finally answered our prayers with the Windows 10 May 2020 Update, adding a GPU temperature monitoring tool in the Task Manager.
 Sure, it took 24 years, but it’s here now!

 To see how hot your graphics card is running, open the Task Manager by pressing Ctrl + Shift + Esc, by pressing Crtl + Alt + Delete and selecting Task Manager, or by right-clicking on the Windows Start menu icon and selecting Task Manager.
 Once you’re in, simply head to the Performance tab and look for your current GPU temperature listed in the GPU section, as shown in the image above.
-This works only if you have the Windows 10 May 2020 Update or a newer version of Windows installed; older versions lack the capability.
+This works only if you have the Windows 10 May 2020 Update or a newer version of Windows installed, including Windows 11; older versions lack the capability.

 It’s a bare-bones feature, showing only the current temperature rather than tracking it over time.
 It can also be annoying to keep Task Manager open while you’re gaming or fine-tuning an overclock.
 While we’re very glad to see the option finally included in Windows itself, third-party tools offer more robust GPU temperature options.
 Read on for alternatives if you need more oomph.